 04 of 10

 Edit your emails before you send them.
 Use spellchecker and go over all business emails to make sure you have proper grammar.
 You always want to present yourself as a professional in correspondence.
 Check personal email after you finish writing it to make sure it gets your intended point across.
-Dropping a single word can change the meaning of a sentence.Continue to 5 of 10 below.
+Dropping or adding a single word can change the meaning of a sentence.Continue to 5 of 10 below.

 05 of 10

 Know the proper way to reply to emails you receive.
 Pay close attention to the sender and the others in the “to” and “cc” fields.
 Respond as quickly as possible rather than let your “saved” folder become too cluttered.

 Avoid the urge to hit “reply all” before looking to see who is listed in the header.
 Your response may confuse others on the list, or you might wind up sending unnecessary information to people you don’t know.
 The only time you should click “reply all” is if you are sure everyone needs the information you are sending.